Engagement Foundation Review

 Lightweight, affordable corporate training LMS popular with SMBs; fastest time-to-deploy in category but lacks the depth, analytics, and multi-audience architecture Brightspace offers at enterprise scale.

-Source: Category listing (G2 corporate training LMS category)
+Source: Category listing — G2 corporate LMS category

-Three secondary competitors — Absorb LMS, Sakai, and TalentLMS — have medium confidence on tier assignment.
-Do any of these actually appear in D2L's competitive deals?
-If Absorb shows up regularly in Brightspace for Business evaluations, it should be primary.
-Conversely, is Sakai still relevant given its declining market share, or should it be dropped entirely?
-Are there vendors we missed — particularly in government LMS procurement (e.g., Cornerstone, SAP SuccessFactors Learning)?
+Three secondary competitors — Absorb LMS, Sakai, and TalentLMS — have medium confidence.
+Are any of these showing up in competitive deals and should be promoted to primary?
+Conversely, is Sakai still relevant given its declining market share, or should it be replaced with a more active competitor?
+Are there vendors we're missing entirely — for example, a regional LMS provider or a newer entrant like Coursera for Campus that appears in D2L's deal cycles?

 Feature Taxonomy

 12 buyer-level capabilities mapped.
-Feature strengths determine which capability queries test D2L's advantages vs. expose weaknesses.
+Feature names and strength ratings determine which capability queries the audit tests and how D2L's positioning is framed against competitors.

 Course Creation & Content Authoring Strong High